-In order for you to receive the monitoring services described above, you must enroll within 90 days from the date of this letter.
+In order for you to receive the monitoring services described above, you must enroll within 90 days from May 14, 2024.
 The enrollment requires an internet connection and e-mail account and may not be available to minors under the age of 18 years of age.
-Once enrolled you will have months of monitoring services.
-At the end of months, the services will be deactivated.
+Once enrolled you will have 24 months of monitoring services.
+At the end of 24 months, the services will be deactivated.
 Please note that when signing up for monitoring services, you may be asked to verify personal information for your own protection to confirm your identity.